hougesen/portfolio-razor/README.md

 ## Fetching Github user information

 To fetch Github user information you have to create a Github personal access token (only public permisssions needed).

-I currently have the function to fetch my user information seperated into an [AWS Lambda function](./aws-lambda-fetch-github-user/), so I don't have to expose my Github access token.
-If you don't care about that or wish to call the api from frontend/backend, then the following GraphQL query can be used:

 ```js
 const query = gql`